chunloy/desktop-cnc-router/README.md

 1. the working volume is too small for the price
 2. the frame is not rigid enough to machine harder materials (metals)

 Introducing my very own custom-built CNC router!
 The foundation of this machine relies upon steel tubing for the frame, custom 3D printed parts for joints, linear guides (trucks), and a tool head mount.
 In addition, I designed this machine to support additive and subtractive manufacturing processes such as 3D printing, milling, and laser cutting.
-For machining, I will be using a Makita compact router.
-Lastly, the working volume is customizable simply by changing the lengths of the tubing.
+For milling, I will be using a Makita compact router.
+Beyond this, the working volume is customizable simply by changing the lengths of the tubing.

 ## Some Specs